 Conclusions and outlook

 Protein-protein interactions are at the core of any virus infection, hence a detailed understanding of such interactions is critical for understanding viral diseases but also critical for the development of new drugs.
-For a small group of viruses we have so much interaction data that it has become difficult to evaluate their physiological significance, given that most databases do not provide such a critical assessment.
-For many viruses only few interactions are known and many more are expected to be detected.
+For a small group of viruses we have so much interaction data that it has become nearly impossible to evaluate their physiological significance any time soon, given that most databases do not document detailed follow-up studies.
+By contrast, for many viruses of lesser medical importance only few interactions are known and those are not sufficient to understand the infection mechanism.

 Viruses evolve much quicker than their hosts, especially in RNA viruses, not the least because they can produce numerous (variant) virus particles by the time the host can mount an immune response.
 Thus viruses can also adapt their host-virus interactions faster than a host population can react by mutating its target proteins, although an individual immune system is usually able to fight off an infection (59).